civican/legisinfo/42-1/bills/C-77/bill_text.md

 the legality of a decision not to make an order under subsection 180.05(1) or of a decision to make or not to make an order under subsection 180.07(1).

-> **Explanatory Note**:
-> Relevant portion of section 230:
-> *Existing Text*:
-> > Every person subject to the Code of Service Discipline has, subject to subsection 232(3), the right to appeal to the Court Martial Appeal Court from a court martial in respect of any of the following matters:

 ### Section 38

 Section 230.1 of the Act is amended by striking out "or" at the end of paragraph (g), by adding "or" after paragraph (h) and by adding the following after paragraph (h):

 the legality of a decision to make an order under subsection 180.05(1) or 180.07(1).

-> **Explanatory Note**:
-> Relevant portion of section 230.1:
-> *Existing Text*:
-> > The Minister, or counsel instructed by the Minister for that purpose, has, subject to subsection 232(3), the right to appeal to the Court Martial Appeal Court from a court martial in respect of any of the following matters:

 ### Section 39